 2. Engage senior management

-The strongest corporate characters are driven almost single-handedly by the CEO (think Unilever, Apple and IBM) but it’s the whole senior management team that needs to be engaged: not just to get the right input and buy-in from the start, but more importantly to align the character with the company’s behaviour, and integrate it across the business and all its activities.
+The strongest corporate characters are driven almost single-handedly by the CEO (think Unilever, Apple, and IBM), but it’s the whole senior management team that needs to be engaged: not just to get the right input and buy-in from the start, but more importantly to align the character with the company’s behavior, and integrate it across the business and all its activities.
 This is the only way to stay true to it over time.

 3. Consider stakeholders

-Stakeholders go beyond customers, shareholders and employees (though that’s a good start).
-And they’re important in three ways: 1) they provide a valuable outside view of the company as input for articulating the character, 2) their needs, perceptions and expectations need to be considered when articulating the character and when adjusting it over time, and 3) effective on-character engagement with them is crucial to winning their trust and affection.
+Stakeholders go beyond customers, shareholders, and employees (though that’s a good start).
+They’re important in three ways: 1) they provide a valuable outside view of the company as input for articulating the character, 2) their needs, perceptions, and expectations need to be considered when articulating the character and when adjusting it over time, and 3) effective on-character engagement with them is crucial to winning their trust and affection.

 4. Culture, culture, culture

-The importance of culture to character has been proven again and again, yet many companies still conduct brand, reputation and purpose processes without HR being involved or employees seen as a priority.
-That’s a costly mistake, as ultimately a company’s (and its people’s) behaviour will determine perceptions of it –this is also true for non-service-based businesses.
+The importance of culture to character has been proven again and again, yet many companies still conduct brand, reputation, and purpose processes without HR being involved or employees being seen as a priority.
+That’s a costly mistake, as ultimately a company’s (and its people’s) behavior will determine perceptions of it –this is also true for non-service-based businesses.
 Beyond involving employees, this calls for using people management tools as key elements in integrating and activating character.

 5. Think long term